merek, v.t.end; finish.

 More Examples:

-> How old is your father?
+> How old is your older brother? (only said by a male)

 > How old is your mother?